Google And Meta Face Fresh Antitrust Probe Over ‘Jedi Blue’ Ad Deal

 In the U.S., Texas and other 15 states filed an antitrust complaint against the internet giant alleging that its deal with Facebook aimed at countering header bidding, which publishers wanted to use to make more money from online ads on their websites, as Reuters reports.

-Google and Meta are part of the Entrepreneur Index, which tracks 60 of the largest publicly traded companies managed by their founders or their founders' families.7 Large-Cap Stocks to Help Navigate a Volatile Market
+Google and Meta are part of the Entrepreneur Index, which tracks 60 of the largest publicly traded companies managed by their founders or their founders' families.7 Growth Stocks to Buy as the Market Slumps

 .